Huntler/tensor-sampler-dlm/Readme.md

 To start debugging, press "F5".
 The debug configuration can be changed under the 4th icon on the left-hand menu.

 ## Train
 There are two options to train, the first one trains one model based on a provided configuration file and the second one trains a set of configurations located in a folder.
 CAUTION: The second method is not implemented yet.
+IMPORTANT: The datasat should be located at "data/dataset/[dataset_name]/[input.mid|output.wav]".

 ```(1) $ python main.py --config <PATH_TO_CONFIG_FILE>```